bufbuild/protobuf-es/docs/writing_plugins.md

 - **Preventing name collisions**
     - For example if you `import { Foo } from "bar"`  and `import { Foo } from "baz"` , `f.import()` will automatically rename one of them `Foo$1`, preventing name collisions in your import statements and code.

-- **Compatibility across standards**
+- **Extensibility of import generation**
-    - Abstracting the generation of imports allows the library to offer a plugin option for all ECMAScript plugins that generates imports with CommonJS instead of ECMAScript imports, and all plugins work with it out of the box.
+    - Abstracting the generation of imports allows the library to potentially offer other import styles in the future without affecting current users.

 ### Exporting